nzda-otago/nzda-otago.github.io/HUNTS.md

 HUNTS is designed for new hunters who are aged 18 plus, but younger hunters are welcome with guardian approval.
 HUNTS requires a level of fitness to carry a pack across country.
 A firearms licence is preferred but not mandatory.

+We have a few spaces remaining for 2020, so be in quick!

 Please contact Frans Laas - 027 230 7157, to register interest and for further information